 - Use light sources with a high colour rendering index and a 4000 K colour temperature to improve visual comfort and to help keep staff alert.

 - Allow zoning so people can dim lights or switch them off when they’re not needed, saving electricity and extending the time between maintenance checks.

-- Wall or ceiling-mounted occupancy sensors should be set for a 10 minute delay (ultrasonic sensors are best as they pick up small movements such as typing at a desk).
+- Wall or ceiling-mounted occupancy sensors should be set for a 10 minute delay (ultrasonic sensors are best as they don't require a line of sight and pick up small movements such as typing at a desk).